ScottKolo/suitesparse-matrix-collection-website/README.md

 ## Test Suite

-After building and running the applicaiton locally, you can run the test suite by running
+After building and running the application locally, you can run the test suite by running

 ```shell
 bundle exec rake